marcusoftnet/marcusoftnet.github.io/_posts/2017-09-22-teams-are-immutable-cooperation-structures.md

 **A team is a immutable structure** - if you remove or add a new member to a team it's not the same team.
 It's a new team.
 They need to [storm, form and norm](https://www.wikiwand.com/en/Tuckman%27s_stages_of_group_development) all over again.
 It might be faster than if everyone is new but it still happens.

 They don't reason the same about the same kind of problems.
-Removing the quitest person in the group will affect the group - as will removing the loudest.
+Removing the quietest person in the group will affect the group - as will removing the loudest.
 Adding a new visual person will make the team see new opportunities in new ways.
 Etc. etc. This is sometime the reason we change team constitutions, to shake it up.

 But it's an immutable structure.

 **This is a good thing** - there's power in immutable data structures, as we now know that we get something new as we change them.
 We can, as I wrote above, use this to shake things up if a team needs to - or to refrain to do so as teams need time to come together.

 ## Examples!
-Now!
+Now

 As team starts to work together it's very easy for leadership to generalize and think that other teams works in the same way.
 But they do not.
 Because they are immutable - so one team is not the same as the other team.
-Even if you seed the new team with team members from the orginal team, or if you train them similary etc.
+Even if you seed the new team with team members from the original team, or if you train them similarly etc.

 One common example is when asking a team to estimate the size of task, [if you still do stuff like that](https://www.marcusoft.net/2015/10/review-noestimates-the-book.html).
 Let's say that we ask the team to classify some work items into sizes of [S, M and L](https://www.marcusoft.net/2016/03/sml-estimates-dont-start-from-days.html) - relatively.

 They do a great job and make some data based prognosis.
 Team Awesome crunches (on average, see my post above) 10 S, 4 M and 1 L per week.

 Great, you think.
 I have 5 teams.
 That means 50 S, 20 M and 5 L work items per week.
 Ca. There's tools that does exactly this.
-Check our the [portfolio managment tool for JIRA](https://www.atlassian.com/software/jira/portfolio) for a horrible, but glaring example.
+Check our the [portfolio management tool for JIRA](https://www.atlassian.com/software/jira/portfolio) for a horrible, but glaring example.

 Because this is dead wrong.
 The teams are immutable.
 You cannot transfer one estimate from one team to another.
 What one team thinks is a S might be 5 S for another.
 And once you change one team member from one team - it is no longer the same team and that same team might now, if asked, re-estimate a S-task to M. Or S again.

 It's not transferable - because it's not the same team.

 I'm building a self-assessment survey for teams in my department of 20 teams.
 Teams will rank themselves on agile practices, using a [fist-of-five-voting](https://medium.com/101ideasforagileteams/fist-of-five-1dbaffa1e68d) technique.
 This will be tracked in radar chart to help the team to know where to focus their improvement efforts.

 Great, someone said, now we can see how the entire department are doing, by summarizing the scores for each team.
 No - you cannot.
-Same misstake.
+Same mistake.
 Team assessments is not transferable to other teams.
 What one team thinks is a 3 might be the other teams 6.

 And again, the same goes if you change team members in an existing team.

 We sometimes ask ourselves if we should have fixed teams or throw together tasks forces for certain tasks.
 I think there might be value in both approaches, but as team are immutable structures and hence the speed, quality and ways of working that was great for one team might not work equally well as you change members (adding or removing a single member counts) in the team.

 They, at the very least, need time to find their own ways and practices.
 Sure this can be helped (a little) with policies but the time is needed to let the (new) team form.

 The best soccer player Sweden ever had is Zlatan Ibrahimovic.
 By a landslide.
 Something funny happened at the end of his career in the Swedish national team.
-The team had not had a great period, but Zlatan had still been amazing on the pictch when the rest of the team feed him the right balls to work on.
+The team had not had a great period, but Zlatan had still been amazing on the pitch when the rest of the team feed him the right balls to work on.

 Then he quit.
 A brand new team arose.
 It was restructured to it's core and new leaders, new player and even new strategies was born out of neccesserity.
 The team started to win again - after loosing the best player in the world?!